msalemor/ai-in-action/README.md

 Exploring the differences between Copilots, SDKs, and Agentic solutions, and learn how each can be leveraged to enhance productivity and innovation.

-## Problem
+## User story for this

-As a user I want to use AI to help me write KQL queries or rewrite.
+As a user I want to use AI to help me write or rewrite KQL queries.

 ## Foundational LLM concepts